mattearly/dmpower/CONTRIBUTING.md

-### Contributing to DungeonMasterPower, what you need to know
+### Contributing to Dungeon Master Power, what you need to know

  - Go by the official D&D books and rules in general.
-Some homebrew may be added, but only in small doses on only where it can be taken as a suggestion and not as a set rule (such as the name generator).
+Some homebrew may be added, but only in small doses in only where it can be taken as a suggestion and not as a set rule (such as the name generator).

 #### The source code